 Lantau Peak vs Sunset Peak

 Sunset Peak (or Tai Tung Shan) is the third-highest peak in Hong Kong and is located right next to Lantau Peak.
-In fact, the hill is visible all throughout the hike to Lantau Peak.
-Sunset Peak is known for its spectacular views of Lantau Island, sunsets, and the trees and bushes along the trail.
+In fact, the hill is visible throughout the hike to Lantau Peak.
+Sunset Peak is known for its spectacular views of Lantau Island, sunsets, silvergrass, and the Lantau Mountain Camp.

 Your Lantau Peak Hike Guide